supercool/Cache-Monster/README.md

 2. [x] Build an interface for integrating with external caching solutions such as Varnish, CloudFlare, AWS ElastiCache, Fastly etc. Start with just Varnish.

-3. [ ] Add the cp settings page tool for purging our db caches, and separately the external ones.
+3. [ ] Provide controller action for emptying the db caches, and also the external ones.

-4. [ ] Provide controller action for emptying the db caches, and also the external ones.
+4. [x] Provide a basic view in the cp for manually deleting caches

-5. [ ] Provide a view in the cp for manually purging or warming caches - make sure to combine the two and warn user if just purging they will lose the stack of urls for warming.
+5. [ ] Expand the view in the cp by providing a button for each option (delete from db, purge external, warm, all at once) - probably provide checklist of options and possibly warn user if just purging they will lose the stack of urls for warming.

 6. [ ] Cache warming - keep all the drivers warm!
 When something has been purged for whatever reason, re-make it in the internal and (optionally) external caches.
 Probably work out a way of only warming things that don’t have query strings - this could just be an assumption or a configurable thing.